netgroup-polito/frog4-migration-orch/README.md

         $ ./start.sh
 ```

-When the component is started, you can use it through the gui at url: http://address:port/gui or using directly the rest api.
+When the component is started, you can use it through the GUI at url: http://address:port/gui, or directly through the REST API.
-In addition, at url http://address:port/api_docs you can find the swagger.
+In addition, the swagger-generated documentation of the API is available at http://address:port/api_docs.